JJNod88/jjn-pp2-tbc/README.md

     ### Foundation
 * The foundation of this is the site layout and semantic HTML elements.
-    * The site is layed out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, divs, buttons, icons, p, and footer elements of the site.
+    * The site is laid out with a standard HTML format to improve its flow, allowing screen readers to indicate header, nav, divs, buttons, icons, p, and footer elements of the site.
     * Using these Semantic Elements in the correct order provides additional functionality for tab keys and screen readers to highlight the key information and content.
     * UI Controls - Nav bar is set to fixed with a high index, and all buttons are accessible using the keyboard tab and enter functions.
     * I have used aria-labels for all icons and buttons of the site.
 In addition to this, i have also added a title attribute to each of the five game choice icons to provide an additional reference to what each stands for.